 7 tips for winter hair care

 Hair tossed around by the wind & getting all ratted up isn’t healthy.
 But we want to stay cute!
 Braids are a perfect solution during the winter months.
 It’s cute & your hair won’t be beaten up as much.
-I shared three different ways to braid your hair over at Rags to Stitches this week, you can check out the tutorial there!
+I have a quick tutorial on 3 simple braids that are perfect for winter.
+They easily can go under a hat or ear warmer!

 I know what you’re thinking.
 But your ears will be cold!
 Not if you have some super cute ear warmers!
 Then you can rock your regular top knot, you hair is protected, and your ears are warm.
 I got the braided ear warmer I’m wearing courtesy of the Knitting Nannies.

 They really make sense.
 Keep your head warm & your hair safe?
 Yes please!
 But really, by wearing a hat you are protecting your hair from the wind & ice & snow or rain.
 You can also try wearing a hat with a side braid or ponytail (like the ones I shared above) to keep it all wrapped up.

 In winter the weather drys you out.
 It drys your skin, your lips, and even your hair.
 So keeping it moisturized is a must!
 I have used this Orofluido Elixir and it made my hair so soft & silky!
 Ouidad also has some amazing products.
 They cater to women with curly hair, but anyone can use it.
 This moisturizing styling gel would be a great one for winter.

 Going along with the fact that your hair will dry out during winter, it is probably good to give it a good deep condition every once in a while, depending on how dry it is.
 You could head to the salon or DIY that baby at home.
 Ouidad has a good 12 minute deep treatment.